denvaar/creeper/README.md

 This also works with a Macbook camera, and probably anything with a camera device.

+More details about this project can be found [here](https://denverpsmith.com/) on my blog.

 ## Features

 - Captures video and detects motion using OpenCV library.